Tyler Bryant & the Shakedown: Carved, Republic, and mainstream success (2012–2016)

-Snakefarm years (2017–2020)
+Spinefarm years (2017–2020)

 After being kicked off of Republic, Tyler Bryant & the Shakedown began taking their career in a new direction.
 They signed to Snakefarm Records, a subsidiary of Finnish record label Spinefarm, where they released their self-titled album in November 2017.
 Recorded and produced by the band at Tyler’s home studio, The Bombay Palace, and mixed by John Fields, it was the first full album to be released by Tyler Bryant & the Shakedown since 2013's Wild Child.
 Classic Rock praised the album, claiming that "there's plenty of life left in rock 'n' roll yet".
 To promote the album, a music video for the track "Backfire" was produced and released on the group's YouTube channel on February 17, 2018.
 During this time, the group performed as an opening act for Guns & Roses during their long-running Not in This Lifetime...
 Tour.

 The group's third full album, Truth and Lies, was released on June 28, 2019.
-The album was recorded in a two-week period between January and February of 2019 at Studio G in Brooklyn and was produced by Joel Hamilton.
+The album was recorded in a two-week period between January and February 2019 at Studio G in Brooklyn and was produced by Joel Hamilton.
 Various music videos were produced to promote the album, with videos produced for the tracks "Shock & Awe", "Ride", and "Out There".
 In addition, a live music video for the tracks "Drive Me Mad", "Ride", and "Eye to Eye" was produced by Fender.
 Truth and Lies received a positive review from UDiscover Music, who claimed the album showed that "Rock is Alive and Well".

 On March 26, 2020, it was announced that Noah Denney had left the group.
 Afterward, Tyler Bryant & the Shakedown began work on their fourth album, Pressure.
 Due to the COVID-19 pandemic, the album was recorded mostly at Bryant's home, though it featured guest musicians such as Bryant's wife Rebecca Lovell of Larkin Poe, as well as Blackberry Smoke member Charlie Starr.
-Ryan Fitzgerald, who had joined the group on bass following Denney's departure, recorded with the group for the album, but did not participate in any promotional material for the album leading up to its release, with his addition to the group not being revealed until the album's release on October 16, 2020.
+Ryan Fitzgerald, who had joined the group on bass following Denney's departure, did not participate in any promotional material for the album leading up to its release, with his addition to the group not being revealed until after the album's release on October 16, 2020.